[Poll] Paying House Rent in VND or USD

-Due to the fluctuations of Vietnam Dong (VND), house owners prefer to sign house contract with tenants in USD so that they would not suffer from VND devaluation.
-On January 4, 2016 the State Bank of Vietnam reduced the Vietnamese dong reference rate against the US dollar by 0.03% to VND21,896/USD for the first time since August 2015.
+Due to the fluctuations of Vietnam Dong (VND), house owners prefer to sign house contracts with tenants in USD so that they would not suffer from VND devaluation.
+On January 4, 2016, the State Bank of Vietnam reduced the Vietnamese dong reference rate against the US dollar by 0.03% to VND21,896/USD for the first time since August 2015.

 BMI Research (A FitchGroup Company) forecast the Vietnamese dong to weaken to VND23,100/USD by end-2016, and VND24,000/USD by end-2017.